bjoernricks/bjoernricks.github.io/content/posts/python/what-s-new-in-python.md

 ---
-category: 'python'
+category: python
 date: 2023-11-10 09:58:50 UTC
-description: 'Quick overview about the most important additions in a Python release'
+description: Quick overview about the most important additions in a Python release
 link: ''
 slug: what-s-new-in-python
 tags: python,news,features
 title: What's new in Python 3
 type: text
-updated: 2023-11-14 13:00:00 UTC
+updated: 2023-12-21 13:00:00 UTC
 ---
 Quick overview about the most important additions in a Python release